neelotpalchaulia/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab09-Migrate-Data-to-Azure/LabExercise-2.md

     >**Note:** Please follow the steps in this task even if DMA is already installed, to ensure that you are using the latest version of the tool.

 2. Confirm that your environment supports the software by checking the requirements list.
-If its ask for installing .Net Framework 4.8 please click [here](https://dotnet.microsoft.com/en-us/download/dotnet-framework/net48) to download.
+If it asks for installing .Net Framework 4.8 please click [here](https://dotnet.microsoft.com/en-us/download/dotnet-framework/net48) to download.
 After downloading it, please go to the **Downloads** folder in **File explorer** and double click on the .Net installer file named **ndp48-web** to install it.

 3. To download **DataMigrationAssistant.msi**, double click on the installer file in **Downloads** folder, and then select **Run**.